Mary Tourtel: Later life

 In 1931 Herbert Tourtel died in a German sanatorium, and Mary retired four years later in 1935 after her eyesight and general health deteriorated.
 The Rupert Bear strips were continued by a Punch illustrator, Alfred Bestall.
 Mary lived most of her life in different hotels, never finding a fixed home as she preferred the freedom of travel.
 She died on 15 March 1948, aged 74, at the Kent and Canterbury Hospital, a week after she collapsed in Canterbury High Street from a brain tumour.
 She was buried with her husband at St Martin's Church, Canterbury; they had no children but travelled the world together.

 Commemoration

-An Oxford Dictionary of National Biography was published on Tourel in 2004.
+An Oxford Dictionary of National Biography was published on Tourtel in 2004.